-This project aligns with the exceptional quality of life goal contained in the City's Strategic Plan by offering new housing options to attract new residents in the City of Kawartha Lakes.
+This project aligns with the exceptional quality of life goal contained in the City's Strategic Plan by offering more housing options to increase affordable housing to attract new residents in the City of Kawartha Lakes.

 Financial/Operation Impacts:

 There are no financial considerations unless Council's decision is appealed to the Ontario Land Tribunal.
 In the event of an appeal, there would be costs, some of which may be recovered from the applicant.